Who is Families Forward?

 High Cost of Living

 Due to the high cost of basic living needs in Orange County, including rent, transportation and childcare, families can lose their housing with any slight unforeseen expense or disruption.
 This challenging ratio of income to living expense leaves many families on the cusp and vulnerable to homelessness.
-As reported in the Orange County 2017 Community Indicators report, 5.8% – or 28,450 – Orange County students have insecure housing.
-This number has grown 118% since 2006/7 when 13,076 students were unstably housed.
-At 5.8% of total enrollment, Orange County has proportionately more students with insecure housing than the statewide average and all California regions compared except Riverside/San Bernardino County.
+As reported in the Orange County 2018 Community Indicators report, 5.8% – or 28,450 – Orange County students have insecure housing.
+Since the 2007-2008 school year, the number of unsheltered students has risen 512%.
+At 5.8% of total enrollment, Orange County has proportionately more students with insecure housing than the statewide average and all California regions including Los Angeles county and San Diego county.

 Many families do not have any safety-net resources such as savings or local family to support them through a challenging time.
 A job loss, sudden illness or rent increase can often push the family beyond their financial limits and result in them losing their home.
 This is the case for the vast majority of literally homeless families who come to Families Forward for assistance.